 What is your favorite Apple product?
 Whether you love the iPad or the MacBook or any of the other devices that Apple produces, in the next couple of years it may be getting a makeover on the inside.
-We are so used to the upgrades that we see on the outside of Apple devices as things are tweaked visually to make devices more pleasing to the eye or which makes it function better for consumers.
-But as of right now, Apple MacBooks are going to be coming with ARM CPU produced by Apple for the very first time.
+We are so used to the upgrades that we see on the outside of Apple devices.
+Devices look more pleasing to the eye or function better for consumers.
+But as of right now, Apple MacBooks are coming with ARM CPU produced by Apple for the very first time.

 You know if Apple is making a change, they plan on doing a change that will make products better for consumers.
-The 12-inch MacBook has been the subject of some rumors lately.
-This MacBook, the smallest in the MacBook family, is set to return this year with an ARM-based chip from Apple if rumors are to be believed.
-This rumor actually makes sense, though, because the 12-inch MacBook is driven with the Core Y-series chips with are fairly low powered.
+The 12-inch MacBook has been the subject of some rumours lately.
+This MacBook, the smallest in the MacBook family, is set to return this year with an ARM-based chip from Apple if rumours are true.
+This rumour actually makes sense.
+The 12-inch MacBook is driven with the Core Y-series chips with are fairly low powered.

 If the A14X Bionic silicon is used to power MacBooks that would mean quite a nice boost in performance.
 Consumers are sure to be happy about this possibility.
 It would also improve upon the battery life.
 Preliminary info from Apple points to a 15 to 20-hour battery life from just one charge which is massively impressive.
 Since most people don’t work for 15 to 20 hours on their MacBook at one time, it will be pretty hard to run out of battery life while working.